 Song highlight: 1000 Times

-The day where I streamed the most music was on ICML deadline day, where I stayed up until 3am to rush my paper.
+The day where I streamed the most music was on deadline day of ICML 2023, where I stayed up until 3am to rush my paper.
 The whole time, I was rotating between songs by Birdy and Sara Bareilles.
 Both of these artists has become a part of my “comfortable music” over the past year – essentially artists who I just kept going back to the entire year round.

 I think while most people might be familiar with Sara Bareilles through some of her big singles (Love Song being one of her biggest singles), but I really enjoyed going through her discography a lot this year.
 Sara Bareilles has many good albums, and I was tempted to pick something like Kaleidoscope Heart over The Blessed Unrest.
 The former album has a few very good pop hits that I felt didn’t get nearly as big as it should.
 Songs like Gonna Get Over You or Uncharted are some very nice tracks to bop your head along to, and I really do enjoy.
 Even her latest album Amidst The Chaos had some heartfelt lyrics in there.
 Not to mention her writing for multiple broadway shows and etc.